 Sundaram, S (1988) Skin friction measurements in a turbulent boundary layer.
 Technical Report.
 National Aeronautical Laboratory, Bangalore, India.

-Full text available as:| PDF Restricted to Archive staff only Download (655Kb) |
+tr_pd_fm_8813_R71356.pdf Restricted to Repository staff only Download (671kB) |

 Abstract